Odeuropa/wp3-information-extraction-system-v2/README.md

 The folder `run-predictions`  contains the classifier (`predict.py`) to extract the smell sources from the books converted in the previous step.

+Before running the script download the model in your language form here https://drive.google.com/drive/u/1/folders/1HRfiE3atNbXHIfj8mjXNiPJPZCxSmHky and move it in `run-predictions/models` folder.

 The code has ben tested with python 3.8.
 To install the required packages, in `run-predictions` folder run:
 ```
 pip install -r requirements.txt